 College employees may request that others wear a mask in their personal work space.
 Faculty members have the right to require masking in their classrooms, labs and personal offices.

-We strongly recommend masking for all close contacts for five full days after exposure to a COVID positive person, or for anyone who is unvaccinated, immunocompromised, over the age of 75, or who lives and/or works closely with others who are immunocompromised or over the age of 75.
+We strongly recommend masking for all close contacts for 10 full days after the most recent exposure to a COVID positive person, or for anyone who is unvaccinated, immunocompromised, over the age of 75, or who lives and/or works closely with others who are immunocompromised or over the age of 75.

 Testing and what to do if you test positive

-- Students who test positive will be required to isolate for a time period consistent with the CDC guidelines in effect at the time.
-Students who test positive will be asked to isolate off campus.
+Students who test positive will be required to isolate for a time period consistent with the CDC guidelines in effect at the time.
+Students who test positive will be asked to isolate off campus if at all possible.
 Those who cannot isolate off-campus will isolate in their dorm room.
 The College will reserve limited respite space for individuals who are severely immunocompromised.
 However, this space will be very limited and provided on a first-come basis.

-Starting in fall 2022, employees who develop symptoms will be encouraged to test at home or arrange for testing in a medical facility.
+Starting in fall 2022, employees who develop symptoms will be encouraged to test at home or arrange for testing in a medical facility, and consult their medical provider.
+Employees may also pick up allotted rapid tests from Human Resources during the fall semester.

 We strongly encourage all visitors to adhere to the following guidelines to keep themselves and others safe: